-After the expiry of the deferral period, a malus review is performed at the Group and individual level prior to payment on the basis of the criteria defined in the remuneration model for the Board of Managing Directors.
+Following the expiry of the deferral period, the malus is reviewed using the criteria set out in the Board remuneration model at Group level and at individual level prior to payment.
 In addition, a review is performed prior to payment to establish that the additional conditions (positive overall performance of the Group, no risk to appropriate capital backing, sufficient liquidity on the part of the Bank and compliance with the combined capital buffer requirements) have been satisfied.

 The retirement benefits are essentially designed as defined-contribution benefits.
-Some members of the Board of Managing Directors have an arrangement taking the form of a final salary scheme.
-The amount is measured in accordance with the length of service on the Board.
+Some members of the Board of Managing Directors have an arrangement taking the form of a final salary scheme, the amount of which is calculated according to the length of their service on the Board of Managing Directors.